 - a.
 The memorial may not exceed 6,500 words on 8-1/2 x 11-inch pages (or the standard paper used in the courts of the team's country), with one-inch margins at top, bottom, left, and right.
 Footnotes do count toward the word limit.
-Note: Most word processing programs can provide you with a word count. - b.
+Note: Most word processing programs can provide you with a word count.
+And deductions will be taken if the memorial is over the word count. - b.
 The memorial must be typed and double-spaced.
-A team does not violate the double-spacing requirement by including written material properly that is single spaced, such as a block quote.
+A team does not violate the double-spacing requirement by including written material properly that is single spaced, such as a block quote. - c.

-- c.
 Each memorial must include the following sections, which do count toward the word limit: statement of facts, summary of argument, argument with point headings, and conclusion. - d.
-Each memorial must also include the following sections, which DO NOT count toward the word limit: front and back cover pages, table of contents, questions presented, statement of jurisdiction, index of authorities, signature block, affidavit (see Addendum A), and appropriate appendices. - (1) Limit on Use of Authorities: Teams may not use-in memorials or oral argument-any case issued, order decided, or actions that affect the status of any treaty (for example, signature, accession, ratification, entry into force) after July 21, 2011. - (2) Citations: All citations must conform to the most current version of either The Bluebook: A Uniform System of Citation or the ALWD Citation Manual (Aspen Publishers).
-Teams from outside the United States should make a good effort to comply with proper citation format. - (3) Cover Color: Each memorial cover (memorials should have front and back covers) must be the following color:

-(4) Identification: To facilitate anonymous grading, names of the team members and the school they represent may appear only on the affidavit that must be submitted with the original memorial (see Addendum A).
+Each memorial must also include the following sections, which do not count toward the word limit: front and back cover pages, table of contents, questions presented, statement of jurisdiction, index of authorities, signature block, affidavit (see Addendum A), and appropriate appendices.

+- (1) Limit on Use of Authorities: Teams may not use-in memorials or oral argument-any case issued, order decided, or actions that affect the status of any treaty (for example, signature, accession, ratification, entry into force) after June 29, 2012. - (2) Citations: All citations must conform to the most current version of either The Bluebook: A Uniform System of Citation or the ALWD Citation Manual (Aspen Publishers).
+Teams from outside the United States should make a good effort to comply with proper citation format. - (4) Identification: To facilitate anonymous grading, names of the team members and the school they represent may appear only on the affidavit that must be submitted with the original memorial (see Addendum A).